On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

 Given the research setting above, the primary motivation for this paper is the fact that in the existing ELG literature, a problem formulation as one of nonlinear control is conspicuously absent; i.e., only linear control is considered.
 Whereas it is arguable, based on some of the results in existing work, that a nonlinear control cannot outperform a linear feedback when the probability distribution for the~$X_k$ is perfectly known, our main contention in this paper is that the same does not hold true when uncertainty in the underlying probability distributions is in play.
 Said another way, our main results provide compelling evidence that there are a large number of scenarios, involving distributional robustness considerations for which a nonlinear controller can outperform the ``best'' linear controller; e.g., see~\cite{Rujeerapaiboon_et_al_2016} and~\cite{Sun_and_Boyd_2018}.
 To this end, our analysis to follow demonstrates the potential of robust nonlinear control by considering one of the simplest possible ELG scenarios: a coin-flipping game with uncertainty in the probability of heads~$p$.
 Instead of taking~$p$ to be perfectly known as in the case of the classical Kelly formulation, we begin with a bounding set~${\cal P} \subseteq [0,1]$ for this probability.
 In this setting, the main result in this paper is a theorem which provides a complete closed-form solution of an optimal robust nonlinear control problem.
-Furthermore, to support the claim in the title that there is a ``benefit'' associated with nonlinear control, as a corollary of the theorem, we prove that our nonlinear controller robustly outperforms any linear controller.
+As a corollary, we prove that our nonlinear controller robustly outperforms any linear controller.